tendermint/tendermint/docs/app-dev/abci-spec.md

 - **Response**:
   - `ConsensusParams (ConsensusParams)`: Initial consensus-critical parameters.
-  - `Validators ([]ValidatorUpdate)`: Initial validator set.
+  - `Validators ([]ValidatorUpdate)`: Initial validator set (if non empty).
 - **Usage**:
   - Called once upon genesis.
+  - If ResponseInitChain.Validators is empty, the initial validator set will be the RequestInitChain.Validators
-  - List of validators in the response will be used as the initial validator set (regardless of what was sent in the request).
+  - If ResponseInitChain.Validators is not empty, the initial validator set will be the ResponseInitChain.Validators (regardless of what is in RequestInitChain.Validators).
+  - This allows the app to decide if it wants to accept the initial validator set proposed by tendermint (ie. in the genesis file), or if it wants to use a different one (perhaps computed based on some application specific information in the genesis file).

 ### Query